MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 #3 DART
 # Basic deep learning tutroials Points of Dart//
-# What language is used in Dart?
+# What language is used in Dart? ok
 Dart is a descendant of the ALGOL language family, alongside C, Java, C#, JavaScript, and others.
 The method cascade syntax, which provides a syntactic shortcut for invoking several methods one after another on the same object, is adopted from Smalltalk.
 Dart is an open-source general-purpose programming language.
 It is originally developed by Google and later approved as a standard by ECMA.
 Dart is a new programming language meant for the server as well as the browser.
 Introduced by Google, the Dart SDK ships with its compiler –- the Dart VM.
 The SDK also includes a utility -dart2js, a transpiler that generates JavaScript equivalent of a Dart Script.
 This tutorial provides a basic level understanding of the Dart programming language.